 The EPA WaterSense New Home Specification states that:

-Ornamental water features financed, installed, or sold as upgrades by the homebuilder must recirculate water and serve a beneficial use.
+It is recommended that ornamental water features installed, or sold as upgrades by the homebuilder must recirculate water and serve a beneficial use.

-Ornamental water features, such as fountains, ponds, waterfalls, man-made streams, and other decorative water-related construction that are financed, installed, or sold through the homebuilder must recirculate water and serve a beneficial use (e.g. wildlife habitat, stormwater management, and/or noise reduction).
+Ornamental water features, such as fountains, ponds, waterfalls, man-made streams, and other decorative water-related construction that are installed by the homebuilder should recirculate water and serve a beneficial use (e.g. wildlife habitat, stormwater management, and/or noise reduction).

 The water consumption of an ornamental water feature can be reduced if smaller pumps, lower pumping rates, and/or pressure-reducing valves are used to reduce water flow.
 The higher the water flow, the more water wasted due to evaporation.
 Ornamental water features should be supplied by recirculating the water from the feature itself, increasing its water efficiency.